Barry-Jay/Intensional-computation/README.md

 # Intensional-computation
-translations of a lambda abstraction to combinations of operators
+Translations of a lambda abstraction to combinations of operators.